i-D’s A-Z of lgbtq idols | read | i-D

 D) David Hockney

-For doing all those nice nude paintings you went and saw at the Tate earlier this year, and just for making stripey shirts a thing for such a long time.
+For doing all those nice nude paintings — and just for making stripey shirts a thing for such a long time.

 Special mention: David Bowie